powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 speed of this range action compared to other range-action automatons (smaller "speed" value = faster range action).
 No two range-action automatons can have the same speed value, unless they are aligned.

-> For more information on how hvdc range action are handled in the RAO see [here](../../algorithms/castor/special-features/hvdc.md)
+> For more information on how HVDC range actions are handled in the RAO see [here](../../algorithms/castor/special-features/hvdc.md)

 ::::{tabs}
 :::{group-tab} JAVA creation API